CJMB-FM: Sale to My Broadcasting Corporation

-On May 17, 2013, My Broadcasting Corporation took over the management of CJMB-FM from McNabb Broadcasting.
+On May 17, 2013, My Broadcasting Corporation (MBC) took over the management of CJMB-FM from McNabb Broadcasting.
 My Broadcasting Corporation applied to the CRTC to purchase the assets of CJMB-FM.
 In the interim, the CRTC provided My Broadcasting approval to operate CJMB-FM under a temporary management agreement.

-Under its ownership, CJMB flipped to talk radio as Extra 90.5, carrying a mix of local news and information programming, as well as sports talk programs (including CBS Sports Radio's The Jim Rome Show and John Feinstein), and coverage of the Peterborough Lakers alongside existing play-by-play for the Petes, Maple Leafs and Blue Jays.
-The station planned to air a block of Christian programming on Sundays in order to meet the station's license conditions for the airplay of religious music; My Broadcasting president Jon Pole noted that the license called for 95% of music played by the station to be religious music, but that this would merely be a technicality since the majority of its new lineup was spoken word programming.
+Under its ownership, CJMB flipped to talk radio as Extra 90.5, carrying a mix of local news and information programming, as well as sports talk programs (including The Regulars—a local program hosted by veteran Canadian sportscaster John Badham, and CBS Sports Radio's The Jim Rome Show and John Feinstein), and coverage of the Peterborough Lakers alongside existing play-by-play for the Petes, Maple Leafs and Blue Jays.
+The station planned to air a block of Christian programming on Sundays in order to meet the station's license conditions for the airplay of religious music; MBC president Jon Pole noted that the license called for 95% of music played by the station to be religious music, but that this would merely be a technicality since the majority of its new lineup was spoken word programming.
 In February 2016, the station picked up Bubba the Love Sponge, becoming the program's first-ever Canadian affiliate.

-On June 26, 2020, the station rebranded as Freq 90.5, flipping to a gold-based alternative rock format with focus on hits from the 1990s and 2000s.
-The station will retain its sports play-by-play.

-Notable announcers

-John Badham hosted the show The Regulars from 2013 to 2016.